Go-Karting with Bowser

 - The only instance in which he isn't just secretly helping or otherwise "friendly" challenging Kirby is in the anime, where he's portrayed as a 0% Approval Rating Man Child tyrant who makes huge ruckus on a whim just for the sake of being a dick.

-- Not even the final bosses now, Magolor is back in Kirby Dream Collection and seems to have reformed.
+- Not even the final bosses are consistently evil; Magolor is back in Kirby Dream Collection and seems to have reformed.
 You could even do some friendly races with him.

 - Judging by the way the original developers handled the franchise, Crash Bandicoot seems to have a bit of this going on with Dr. Neo Cortex, specifically in Crash Team Racing where the good guys and bad guys are all just go-karting along before the plot happens... and then they all go-kart around some more.